-What is an emergency room error?
+What is an Emergency Room Error?

 The authors also noted:

 A study by Sklar, D.P., et al., addressing unanticipated deaths occurring within seven days after emergency department discharge made several observations.
-There were 30 deaths per 100,000 discharges, half of which were unexpected but related to the ED visit and 60% of which involved a possible error.
+There were 30 deaths per 100,000 discharges, half of which were unexpected but related to the ED visit, and 60% of which involved a possible error.
+Unfortunately, busy and chaotic emergency rooms provide various opportunities for careless and negligent mistakes to occur.

-The National Library of Medicine article states that, often, medical “errors are caused by faulty systems, processes, and conditions that lead people to make mistakes or fail to prevent them… Of course, individuals should be still held accountable when an error can be attributed to them.”
+The National Library of Medicine article states that medical “errors are often caused by faulty systems, processes, and conditions that lead people to make mistakes or fail to prevent them… Of course, individuals should still be held accountable when an error can be attributed to them.”

 Some of the most common emergency room errors that can potentially harm patients include: